UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

    The project has been given a name (:console:`lab-c`) based on the folder name.
 There's the option to give a version number and some description.
 At the moment we haven't added any dependencies, so the :console:`dependencies` list is empty.

 #.
 Open the :console:`main.py` file.
 This is where our Python code will go.
-We can of course change the name if we would like to.
-You'll see that some boilerplate code has been added to get started
+We can of course change the file name if we would like to.
+You'll see that some *boilerplate* code has been added to get started

    .. code-block:: python